● LIVE

 Follow:

 Swati Pai is a senior analyst at The Central Bulletin covering institutional crypto adoption, tokenised real-world assets, Ethereum ecosystem development, and the application of artificial intelligence in financial infrastructure.
 She tracks institutional flows into Bitcoin and Ethereum ETFs, analyses BlackRock, Fidelity, and sovereign fund positioning in digital assets, and reports on the growing tokenisation of bonds, commodities, and private equity.
 Swati focuses on the convergence of traditional finance and blockchain infrastructure, with particular attention to how ETF mechanics, custodial models, and on-chain yield protocols are reshaping institutional capital allocation.
-She monitors primary sources including SEC filings, Bloomberg institutional data, and DeFiLlama on-chain analytics for every article she publishes.
+She cross-references TCB's proprietary ETF Absorption tracker and DeFi Pulse Index against SEC filings, Bloomberg institutional data, and DeFiLlama on-chain analytics for every article she publishes.